-This section provides standards for outdoor lighting in the mountain and desert regions of the County.
+This section provides standards for all outdoor lighting in the Mountain and Desert Regions.

-- (a) Shielding Required.
-All outdoor light fixtures shall be fully shielded, installed and maintained in such a manner that the shielding does not permit light trespass in excess of amounts set forth in subsection (f). - (b) Light Pollution Standards.
-Light pollution and trespass shall be minimized through the use of directional lighting, fixture location, height and the use of shielding and/or motion sensors and timers. - (c) Automated Controls.
-Automated control systems, such as motion sensors and timers, shall be used to meet curfew requirements.
+- (a) All outdoor light fixtures shall be fully shielded and installed and maintained in such a manner that the shielding does not permit light trespass in excess of those amounts set forth in subsection (g) below. - (b) Light pollution and trespass shall be minimized through the use of directional lighting, fixture location, height and the use of shielding and/or motion sensors and timers. - (c) Curfew.
+All outdoor lighting shall be extinguished by 11:00 p.m., close of business, or when people are no longer present in exterior areas, whichever is later, except for lighting activated by motion sensor which extinguishes no later than five minutes after activation and lighting at a building entrance, parking area, driveway and driveway egress points. - (d) Unless extinguished manually, automated control systems, such as motion sensors and timers, shall be used to meet curfew requirements.
 Photocells or photo controls shall be used to extinguish all outdoor lighting automatically when sufficient daylight is available.
-Automated controls should be fully programmable and supported by battery or similar backup. - (d) Dark Sky Curfew.
-All outdoor lighting shall be extinguished by 11:00 p.m., close of business, or when people are no longer present in exterior areas, whichever is later, except for the following: - (1) Lighting used for entry and exit points of a structure, parking areas, driveways and driveway ingress/egress points; or - (2) Lighting activated by a motion sensor that extinguishes no later than five minutes after activation. - (e) Lighting Color.
+Automated controls should be fully programmable and supported by battery or similar backup. - (e) Lighting Color (Chromaticity).
 The correlated color temperature of all outdoor lighting shall be 3000 Kelvin or less except for seasonal lighting.